grahamgilbert/blog/_posts/2016-01-13-dynamic-first-boot-scripts-with-imagr-and-flask-part-3.markdown

 ---
 title: Dynamic first boot scripts with Imagr and Flask&#58; Part 3
+date: 2016-01-13T08:51:26+00:00
+layout: post
+categories:
+- Imagr
+- Flask
+- Docker
+- Python
 ---
-If you are just starting with this series, it is highly recommended you start with Part 1.
+If you are just starting with this series, it is highly recommended you start with [Part 1](http://grahamgilbert.com/blog/2016/01/05/dynamic-first-boot-scripts-with-imagr-and-flask/).

 Last time around we got our app returning something useful to Imagr.
 This time around we'll make our second endpoint - the one that will create the machine's individual Munki manifest on the server.